DHyperYT/delisted-xbox-games-archive/README.md

 This archive brings whatever interesting to me i've found to one place.

 # DISCLAIMER
 **THESE AREN'T CRACKS.** They still require a valid license to run, and they're also encrypted.

-Install them on your Xbox and move them to an external hard drive to have them decrypted.
-You can use [XboxDownload](https://github.com/skydevil88/XboxDownload-EN) to install xvcs and convert an xbox formatted hard drive to a windows readable format.
+You can use [XboxDownload](https://github.com/skydevil88/XboxDownload-EN) to install these xvcs to your Xbox.

 # List
 | Game | Publisher | Microsoft Store link | XVC LINK | Size |